-Not only does the growth rate of grass decrease during the cold months of the year, but weed growth does as well.
-That makes it easier to clear out garden and flower beds as the undesirable plant growth will not immediately return.
+Not only does the growth rate of grass decrease during the cold months of the year but weed growth does as well.
+That makes it easier to clear out and clean up garden and flower beds as the undesirable plant growth will not immediately return.
 Unlike spring and summer, when the battle against weed growth seems never-ending, winter requires less effort to maintain and keep these beds weed-free.
 This makes winter one of the best times to completely overhaul the beds throughout your property.

 Lawn Clean-Up/Debris Removal

 Another task to consider performing during the winter months is ensuring your lawn is free of debris.
 Debris, such as leaves and branches, that is left to rest on your lawn for any extended period of time can wreak havoc on the health and look of your grass.
 Leaves, specifically, can quickly smother your lawn, creating brown or bald patches throughout your otherwise lush lawn.
 That is why it is important to quickly remove this debris as often as possible.